jhung1037/MSc/README.md

 ## Description
 This script generator is designed to create more human-like conversations.
 It is powered by GPT-4 and integrated with the LangChain framework.
 The example materials are excerpts from the first scene of *Summer and Smoke* by Tennessee Williams.
 When run, it recreates a new story between the two main characters.

+## Inception
+Although LLMs are nearly flawless at question-answering tasks nowadays, they still struggle to generate a theatrical-approved script or a lifelike conversation.
+Therefore, this experiment is conducted to explore the possibility of simulating cognitive processes by employing acting techniques with LLMs.
+Hoping that one day this realisation will go beyond merely humanising conversations or enhancing script generators; it will extend to perfecting human mind simulation.

 ## Installation
 ```
 pip install openai